eonil/editor/modules/README.md

 	this application at least for a while.

 	So, I cannot enable sandboxing.
 And temporarily, I decided just to disable C++ exceptions.
-This with this, I cannot track LLDB exceptions...
+Though I cannot track LLDB exceptions with this...